Vitamin D2 vs D3: Which is Better?

 Vitamin D has two main forms: D2 (ergocalciferol) and D3 (cholecalciferol).
 While these are both forms of vitamin D, they do differ chemically (as seen below).

-Vitamin D3 is mainly found in animal-sourced foods (although vegan D3 does exist!), and D2 mainly comes from plant sources and fortified foods.
+Vitamin D3 is mainly found in foods from animal sources (although vegan D3 does exist!), and D2 mainly comes from plant sources and fortified foods.
 Both forms of vitamin D are well absorbed in the small intestine and convert to the same active forms once inside your body.
-However, some research indicates that these forms may work in different ways to influence health.
+However, for individuals considering vitamin D supplementation for situations such as vitamin D while breastfeeding, some research indicates that these forms may work in different ways to influence health.

 There has been debate regarding which form of vitamin D is better for supplementation, but research has emerged showing D3 is the better option.

-In a meta-analysis of seven randomized trials evaluating vitamin D2 vs D3 supplementation, D3 increased vitamin D levels more efficiently than vitamin D2.
-In addition to vitamin D3 being proven as the more potent form, it has a longer shelf life and doesn't lose its potency as quickly as D2.
+In a meta-analysis of seven randomized trials evaluating vitamin D2 vs D3 supplementation, D3 increased vitamin D levels more efficiently than vitamin D2 supplement.1 In addition to vitamin D3 being proven as the more potent form, it has a longer shelf life and doesn't lose its potency as quickly as D2.2,3

 Most of the medical community agrees that D3 (cholecalciferol) is preferred over D2 (ergocalciferol) when available.